electronic-structure/SIRIUS/README.md

   * Simon Pintarelli (simon.pintarelli@cscs.ch)

 ## Acknowledgements
-The development of SIRIUS library would  not be possible without the support of the following organizations:
+The development of SIRIUS library would not be possible without support of the following organizations:

 |List of supporting organizations                  |
 |:------------------------------------------------:|